 Collaborative divorce can save you time, money, and the stress of litigation.
 Most importantly, it can allow the parties to work together to reach a solution that is best for everyone involved.

 The legal issues involved in a divorce are numerous and complex.
 Collaborative divorce is now a popular method to come to agreement on these issues, and a competent divorce attorney will know how to effectuate a collaborative divorce without resorting to litigation.
-Finding a trustworthy and competent attorney is the key, so check out FindLaw's divorce attorney directory today.
+Finding a trustworthy and competent attorney is the key, so check out FindLaw's collaborative divorce attorney directory today.